john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 <https://www.16personalities.com/free-personality-test>

 This tool is based on the Meyers-Briggs Personality Model that has helped organizations and individuals better understand themselves and the people they collaborate with.

+When I was a kid I was facinated with sitting at the window and watch what was going on.
+Our cat on the lawn, a car drives by, the wind blows, the sun in a certain position.
+One of my biggest self realizations, it was never the window looking out, it was always the window looking in.